nabowler/gourd/README.md

 - goroutines for Hash/file steps?
   - one per in bucket?
 - -exclude patterns
-  - for instance, could useful when only wanting to deduplicate .jpg files in a mixed-media directory tree
+  - for instance, could useful when only wanting to dedupwhilicate .jpg files in a mixed-media directory tree
-- multiple paths/files as args (currently only accepts 1)